wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/8-flow-event-D365.md

 1. In the search field, enter *Planner*, and then select **Planner – Create a task**.
 1. For Group Id, hit the dropdown and select a Group.
 In our example, I will select **Marketing Plan**.
 1. For Plan Id, hit the dropdown and select a Plan.
 1. In the **Title** field, enter some text and then add the **Subject**, from the dynamic content pane.
-In our example for the Title field, I will enter *Begin onboarding process for:*.
+In our example, for the Title field, I will enter *Begin onboarding process for:*.
 This will give my new Planner task some additional clarity, when it shows up in the Planner App.
 1. For Bucket Id, hit the dropdown and select a Bucket (optional).

    ![Screenshot of Create a planner task with Group Id, Plan Id, Title, and Bucket Id.](../media/flow-planner-details.png)